monetamio/docs/en/api/v0/blocks/blockHeight/README.md

     GET <API_ENDPOINT>/v0/<CHAIN>/blockHeight/<INTEGER_HEIGHT>

-Returns information for *ALL* Blocks at the specified <INTEGER_HEIGHT> for the specified `<CHAIN>`.
+Returns information for *ALL* Blocks at the specified <INTEGER_HEIGHT> for the specified [`<CHAIN>`](../../notes/chains/).
 Although rare, there can be multiple Blocks at a given height.
-Only one is in the Main Chain, the others are orphaned forks.
+Only one is in the Main Chain, the others are orphaned forks, or forks currently competing to be the Main Chain.

 The first Block in the array is the one from the Main Chain.

-Returns an array of [Block objects](../blockobject).
+Returns an array of [Block objects](../blockobject/).
-By default, only minimal Transaction informaiton is returned.
-For additional [Transaction details](../../notes/detailAndPagination) use the
+By default, only minimal Transaction information is returned.
+For additional [Transaction details](../../notes/detailAndPagination/) use the
 ?showtxn=1 and showtxnio=1 query parameters.

 Note: Because the latest block is most likely at the top of the block chain you